rebcabin/tangledown/README.md

 ## TYPES<a id="types"></a>

 Let us now explain the implementation.
 The first block in the tangle above is _types_.
-What is its noweb?
+What is the noweb of _types_?
 It's here.

 A `Line` is a string, Python base type `str`. `Lines` is the type of a list of lines. `Liness` is the type of a list of list of lines, in a pluralizing shorthand borrowed from Haskell practice.
-Pronounce `liness` the way [Smeagol](https://lotr.fandom.com/wiki/Gollum) would do: "my precious lineses!"
+Pronounce `liness` the way [Smeagol](https://lotr.fandom.com/wiki/Gollum) would do: "my preciouses, my lineses!"

 A noweb name is a string, and a tangle file name is a string.
 A line number is an `int`, a Python base type.